eschweitzer78/gps-design-systems-lwc/README.md

 A collection of Salesforce Lightning Web Components (LWCs) for selected Governments' Design Systems.
 The collection covers Salesforce Experience Cloud as well as Salesforce Communities for Public Sector Solutions (Omnistudio), and may be extended in the future to help with Salesforce Flows provided they're surfaced via an Experience Cloud community.

-Note that at this stage there is a dependency on Omnistudio **258.5 (at the minimum)**, which is the version we built and tested against.
-You also need to stay on the Omnistudio Managed Package runtime as the standard runtime is not quite on parity yet when it comes to overrides, which we do leverage quite a bit.
+Note that at this stage there is a dependency on Omnistudio Managed Package **258.5 (at the minimum)**, which is the version we built and tested against, when running with the Omnistudio Managed Package Runtime.
+We recommend staying on the Omnistudio Managed Package runtime as the standard runtime is not quite on parity yet when it comes to overrides, which we do leverage quite a bit.

+We however do offer Standard Runtime versions without the dependency on Omnistudio Managed Package for preview purposes.
+There are known challenges with the Typeahead and File components though due to lack of parity. **Note**: DO NOT install these Standard Runtime packages if you have the Managed Package Runtime packages installed.
+We will need to release a specific version of the Omnistudio Managed Package Runtime package removing all components so they can be safely deprecated and superseded by their equivalent in the Standard Runtime package version.

 Do read our [change log](./CHANGELOG.md) if you plan on updating already installed packages in order to check for changes in behaviour or configuration changes.